remix-run/remix/.changeset/hungry-buckets-repair.md

 Remove `unstable_createViteServer` and `unstable_loadViteServerBuild` which were only minimal wrappers around Vite's `createServer` and `ssrLoadModule` functions when using a custom server.

-**This is a breaking change for projects using the unstable Vite plugin.**
+**This is a breaking change for projects using the unstable Vite plugin with a custom server.**

 Instead, we now provide `unstable_viteServerBuildModuleId` so that custom servers interact with Vite directly rather than via Remix APIs, for example: